 The purpose of performance review is to support the faculty member's continous professional development and excellence.
 In this way, faculty evaluation contributes to ongoing improvement of college programs.

-Evaluation of instructional personnel at Lewis-Clark State College has several parts.
+Overall evaluation of instructional personnel at Lewis-Clark State College has several components.
 The job description and annual performance review comprise the foundation.
 Other parts include advancement in rank, tenure, and periodic performace review.

 Each calendar year a Job Description will be developed for all instructional and library faculty members.
 Job Descriptions are not required for adjunct faculty teaching six or fewer credits per semester.

-All instructional personnel will be confidentially evaluated annually on assigned duties for a given contract period as established by the current year Job Description.
-Performance Reviews shall be conducted by the Division Chair/Director.
-For non-tenured faculty, the Division Chair/Director must include with the evaluation a recomnendation about continued employment.
+All instructional personnel will be confidentially evaluated annually on assigned duties as established by the current year Job Description.
+Performance Reviews shall be conducted by the division chair/director.
+For non-tenured faculty, the division chair/director must include with the evaluation a recommendation regarding continued employment.

 January 25 - 1st Year Faculty